 He ran as if the bees were chasing him.
 Erin stared down at the bee.
 Now that she thought about it, they were really useful.
 Then one of the bees tried to crawl out of the jar and Erin slammed the lid shut, cutting off two of its legs.

-Fuzzlips looked like he was trying to tug his budding mustache off his face.
-He had an incredulous look on his face that Erin was unfairly beginning to associate with her character in general.
+Fuzzylips looked like he was trying to tug his budding mustache off his face.
+He had an incredulous look on his face that Erin was unfairly beginning to associate with his character in general.
 It seemed to pop up any time she explained something.

 “So, you took down three muggers – one of whom was a former Bronze-rank Adventurer – with your bare hands.”